Galton–Watson process: Applicability to family name extinction

 Citing historical examples of Galton–Watson process is complicated due to the history of family names often deviating significantly from the theoretical model.
 Notably, new names can be created, existing names can be changed over a person's lifetime, and people historically have often assumed names of unrelated persons, particularly nobility.
 Thus, a small number of family names at present is not in itself evidence for names having become extinct over time, or that they did so due to dying out of family name lines – that requires that there were more names in the past and that they die out due to the line dying out, rather than the name changing for other reasons, such as vassals assuming the name of their lord.

-Chinese names are a well-studied example of surname extinction: there are currently only about 3,100 surnames in use in China, compared with close to 12,000 recorded in the past, with 22% of the population sharing the names Li, Wang and Zhang (numbering close to 300 million people), and the top 200 names (6½%) covering 96% of the population.
+Chinese names are a well-studied example of surname extinction: more than 2 millennia after family name adoption became common, there are currently only about 3,100 surnames in use in China, compared with close to 12,000 recorded in the past, with 22% of the population sharing the names Li, Wang and Zhang (numbering close to 300 million people), and the top 200 names (6.5%) covering 96% of the population.
 Names have changed or become extinct for various reasons such as people taking the names of their rulers, orthographic simplifications, and taboos against using characters from an emperor's name, among others.
 While family name lines dying out may be a factor in the surname extinction, it is by no means the only or even a significant factor.
 Indeed, the most significant factor affecting the surname frequency is other ethnic groups identifying as Han and adopting Han names.
 Further, while new names have arisen for various reasons, this has been outweighed by old names disappearing.

 By contrast, some nations have adopted family names only recently.
 This means both that they have not experienced surname extinction for an extended period, and that the names were adopted when the nation had a relatively large population, rather than the smaller populations of ancient times.
 Further, these names have often been chosen creatively and are very diverse.
 Examples include: